appuniversum/ember-appuniversum/tests/dummy/app/templates/docs/components/au-alert.md

 {{#docs-demo as |demo|}}
   {{#demo.example name='au-alert-skins.hbs'}}
     <AuAlert @alertTitle="Informatie" @alertskin={{"info"}}>
-      <p class="au-u-margin-bottom">Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+      <p>Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.</p>
     </AuAlert>
     <AuAlert @alertTitle="Success" @alertskin={{"success"}}>
-      <p class="au-u-margin-bottom">Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+      <p>Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.</p>
     </AuAlert>
     <AuAlert @alertTitle="Waarschuwing" @alertskin={{"warning"}}>
-      <p class="au-u-margin-bottom">Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+      <p>Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.</p>
     </AuAlert>
     <AuAlert @alertTitle="Error" @alertskin={{"error"}}>
-      <p class="au-u-margin-bottom">Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+      <p>Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.</p>
     </AuAlert>
   {{/demo.example}}
   {{demo.snippet 'au-alert-skins.hbs'}}